What is socially responsible investment (SRI)? How to build a SRI portfolio?

 1. Potential to Forego Greater Investment Opportunities

-An exclusive focus on SRI may limit access to other potentially lucrative investments, even if those opportunities come from less socially responsible companies.
+An exclusive focus using SRI approach may limit access to other potentially lucrative investments, even if those opportunities come from less socially responsible companies.

 2. Limited Investment Opportunities